 This doesn’t mean learning a second language is completely useless.
 I just believe in learning only things that are beneficial to me.

+What is my native language importance?
 I may be mistaken but I highly doubt that there are ancient scrolls or manuscripts written in ancient Igbo or hausa so what exactly is the point of a native language.

 Communicating with less literate people can be listed as a reason for learning the language but then which is more practical – me learning a language spoken by a small percentage of the world’s population or the less literate person learning a global spoken language?.